maximkha/sudokuOptim/readme.md

 # SudokuOptim

-This project solves a sudoku board using numerical optimization.
+This project solves a Sudoku board using numerical optimization.

 ### Motivations

 This approach is compatible with DWave quantum computers, and by proxy IBM quantum computers and could be used to solve sudoku using quantum computers.
 This serves as a showcase of reformulating problems into different forms so that they may be solved using different and more optimal methods.
 This also helped me understand [metaprogramming](https://docs.julialang.org/en/v1/manual/metaprogramming/) in [Julia](https://julialang.org).
 I have been learning many programming languages including C#, Python, C++, Java, Javascript, however metaprogramming is a feature that is unique to Julia and really interesting and refreshing.

-### Implementation
+### Explanation

 This section will discuss the implementation of the algorithm.